 - Those who are willing to pay for a pet sitter and don’t want to bother their family or friends.

-- Pet owners with dogs or cats don’t like the kennel or prefer to stay in a house or home-like environment.
+- Dog owners who don’t like the kennel or prefer to stay in a house or home-like environment.

 Not Suitable for: